Hair, Tissue, Mineral Analysis (HTMA), A Game Changer For Health

 Importance of Minerals

 Minerals are the 'spark plugs' in the chemistry of life.
-They work synergistically with vitamins and other co-factors that allow all biochemical reactions to take place.
+They act as essential cofactors—or helpers—for nearly every metabolic process in the body.
+From producing hormones and breaking down toxins to making digestive enzymes and generating energy, your body depends on minerals to get the job done..
 They need to be consumed from our diet and sadly due to over farming - our soil often is lacking in minerals, thus our food is low in its minerals content.
-At the root of many of our imbalances - lie low mineral consumption, absorption or biounavailablity.
+At the root of many of our imbalances - lies low mineral consumption, absorption or biounavailablity.

 Alrighty, so what's the big deal with that?